-- 4.1 The Council's senior employees are: - □ Chief Executive and Head of Paid Service. - Three posts at a Director level.
+- 4.1 The Council's senior employees are: - Chief Executive and Head of Paid Service. - □ Two posts at a Director level.
 These posts report to the Chief Executive.
-The Directors are: - Director of Housing and Environmental Services - Director of Community and Planning Services. - Director of Finance and Corporate Services.
-This role also undertakes the role of Chief Finance Officer (CFO) in accordance with S151 of the 1972 Local Government Act that requires the Council to make arrangements for the proper administration of its financial affairs. - 4.2 For information on the Council's Monitoring Officer please see paragraph 5.10.
+The Directors are: - □ Strategic Director Service Delivery - Strategic Director Corporate Services.
+This role also undertakes the role of Chief Finance Officer (CFO) in accordance with S151 of the 1972 Local Government Act that requires the Council to make arrangements for the proper administration of its financial affairs. - 4.2 For information on the Council's Monitoring Officer please see paragraph 5.11.